Equine Deworming Protocol:

 "May 1st marks the traditional beginning of the mosquito season in our area, but the season is actually year round..." - Hillsborough County's Director of Mosquito Control, Carlos Fernandes, Ph.D.

-*WARNING!
-As of July 8, 2010, there have been several confirmed and suspected cases (a total of five since Memorial Day) of Eastern equine encephalomyelitis (EEE) virus in northwestern Hillsborough County.
+During the past couple of years, there have been several confirmed and suspected cases of Eastern Equine Encephalomyelitis (EEE) virus in the state of Florida, specifically, northwestern Hillsborough County and counties to the north.
 Please pay special attention to your vaccination due dates.
 This is a preventable, deadly disease!

 Which equines are most suseptible?